redis/redis-doc/topics/sentinel.md

-However, in the uncommon case where you need a slave that is accessible without authentication, you can still do it by setting up a slave priority of zero (that will not allow the salve to be promoted to master), and configuring only the `masterauth` directive for this slave, without the `requirepass` directive, so that data will be readable by unauthenticated clients.
+However, in the uncommon case where you need a slave that is accessible without authentication, you can still do it by setting up a slave priority of zero (that will not allow the slave to be promoted to master), and configuring only the `masterauth` directive for this slave, without the `requirepass` directive, so that data will be readable by unauthenticated clients.